Seoul Semiconductor and Seoul Viosys announced the new concept display, ‘Micro Clean LED’ at CES 2020. The new concept of Micro Clean LED...

-On February 20, 2018, Seoul Semiconductor announced that Seoul has won the patent invalidity litigation action that was filed against Everlight Electronics Co...
+Seoul Semiconductor announced that it won a patent litigation against Everlight Electronics Co., Ltd. (“Everlight”) in Germany...

 According to the complaint, Seoul has asserted that Mouser is liable for selling such LED products that infringe Seoul’s patent rights.
 Based on the alleged infringement, Seoul has sought a permanent injunction, damages, withdrawal from the market, and destruction of such products.

 Prior to this litigation, Seoul already filed two patent infringement lawsuits against Mouser in Germany in the District Court of Düsseldorf in 2017, accusing high-power and mid-power LED products manufactured by Everlight of infringement.